aekdahl/LangSwarm/README.md

     tools=["filesystem", "web_search"]
 )

-# Tools are automatically discovered and injected
+# Tools are automatically injected
 response = await agent.chat("Find the latest Python news and save it to a file")
 ```